ANNUAL REPORT

 Youth Ambassadors

-The Council for Youth Development, an initiative of Foundation For Youth, leads the Youth Ambassadors (YA) program.
+The Council for Youth Development (CYD), an initiative of Foundation For Youth, leads the Youth Ambassadors (YA) program.
 This program empowers Bartholomew County high school students in grades 10–12 who are dedicated to civic engagement and personal development.
 Youth Ambassadors take part in youth-led outreach projects, develop leadership skills, and advocate for equity within their communities.
 Each ambassador completes over 20 hours of community service and helps organize and participate in events such as International Youth Day, Spark Spirit Week, the Youth Empowerment Summit, and Global Youth Service Day.

 For many participants, the impact is life-changing.
 As former Youth Ambassador Bea Orben shares: